backdrop-ops/contrib/README.md

    README.md file.

-1. You may now maintain the project directly as though given permission by the project maintainers, and likewise now grant permission to others to maintain the project.
+1. You may now maintain the project directly as though given permission by the current maintainer.
+Likewise, you may now grant permission for others to co-maintain the project as well.